XoAuraHiru/auxili-poc-bicep/react-client/README.md

 ### Features

 - Microsoft sign-in flow driven by the `/auth` function endpoints
+- Optional email/password login that posts to the new `/auth/password` endpoint (ROPC flow)
 - Secure token storage with automatic state validation during the OAuth callback
 - Context-driven auth state (`AuthProvider`) shared across the app
 - One-click calls to: